Occupational segregation in a Roy model with composition preferences: Amplification of occupational segregation

-The four equilibrium regions in the~$(\gamma_w,\gamma_m)$ space are depicted in figure~\ref{fig:eq-reg}.
-The amplification effect of proposition~\ref{prop:ampli} is quantified in proposition~\ref{prop:int}(1).
-Occupational segregation increases with the strength~$\gamma_t$ of both types' composition preferences relative to pecuniary incentives.
-Occupational segregation also increases with the primitive mean difference~$r_m^e-r_w^e$ between type~$m$ and type~$w$ sector~$1$ advantage.
+The amplification effect of proposition~\ref{prop:ampli} is quantified here, given the closed form solution\footnote{The amplification effect we quantify here is the amplification that arises in a stable interior equilibrium.
+A more extreme form of amplification occurs in corner equilibria, where at least one group is entirely confined to the sector in which it holds a relative advantage.}.
+Occupational segregation increases with the strength~$\gamma_t$ of both groups' composition preferences relative to pecuniary incentives.
+Occupational segregation also increases with the primitive mean difference~$r_m^e-r_w^e$ between group~$m$ and group~$w$ sector~$1$ advantage.

-A tension arises between wealth redistribution and the reduction of occupational segregation.
-In general, anticipated redistribution reduces sector~$1$ advantage, hence the strength of pecuniary incentives relative to composition preferences.
-Specifically, a flat tax at rate~$\tau$ redistributed equally affects sector choice by shrinking sector~$1$ advantage~$\Delta_t$ to~$(1-\tau)\Delta_t$.
-Hence, the effect of redistribution through a flat tax on occupational segregation is equivalent to a proportional increase of the strength~$\gamma_t$ of composition preferences relative to pecuniary incentives to~$\gamma_t/(1-\tau)$.
-This results in increased occupational segregation.
-If~$\bar\gamma<1-\tau$, after redistribution, the equilibrium compositions~$(r_w^\tau,r_m^\tau)$ are